matiutd888/forests/README.md

 # male-zadanie
 Project written as part of my University course.
 It involved implementing map using BST, and writing parser in C.
-It was required for student to write makefile and bash script used for testing the programme for correctness and memmory leaks.
+It was required for student to write makefile and bash script used for testing the programme for correctness and memory leaks.

 ## Task description